treeverse/lakeFS/docs/security/sso.md

 **For Helm:** set the following attributes in the Helm chart values, for lakeFS `lakefsConfig.*` and `fluffyConfig.*` for fluffy.

-**Non-Helm:** If not using Helm use the YAML below to directly update the configuration file for each service.
+**No Helm:** If not using Helm use the YAML below to directly update the configuration file for each service.

 **lakeFS Configuration:**